-How to Write Great Prompts and Get the Most Out of Artemis AI Track Searches
+How to Write Great Prompts and Get the Most Out of AI Track Searches

 By SourceAudio | Updated September 24, 2023

 Ready to unlock all the power of our best-in-class AI music search solutions?
-Here’s everything you need to know about prompting Artemis!
+Here’s everything you need to know about prompting!

-To effectively interpret your prompts, Artemis, like all LLM applications, breaks down your input into tokens.
+To effectively interpret your prompts, LLM applications break down your input into tokens.
 Think of tokens as the building blocks of language; they can be words, prefixes, symbols, numbers—they’re bits of language broken down to its most basic components.
-When you type a prompt into Artemis, it’s then able to interpret the entire text instantly, much like a calculator processing numbers.
-As your tokenized prompt is received, Artemis computes this information against its vast knowledge of music and media to provide you with the most relevant keywords.
+When you type a prompt in, it’s then able to interpret the entire text instantly, much like a calculator processing numbers.
+As your tokenized prompt is received, AI computes this information against its vast knowledge of music and media to provide you with the most relevant keywords.

-While other chatbots need to be thoroughly primed or assigned a role to be maximally effective, Artemis is pre-primed and ready to deliver perfect results on a simple, zero-shot prompt.
-Artemis already knows its role as a world-class music search tool—you never need to remind it of that to get the best results like you might with other AI tools.
+While other chatbots need to be thoroughly primed or assigned a role to be maximally effective, our AI is pre-primed and ready to deliver perfect results on a simple, zero-shot prompt.
+Our AI already knows its role as a world-class music search tool—you never need to remind it of that to get the best results like you might with other AI tools.

 READY-TO-USE PROMPTS